andrewchambers/bupstash/doc/man/bupstash-sync.1.md

 ## ENVIRONMENT

 * BUPSTASH_REPOSITORY:
-  The repository to connect to.
+  The repository to pull items from.
 May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.

 * BUPSTASH_REPOSITORY_COMMAND:
+  A command to run to connect to an instance of bupstash-serve(1).
+This allows more complex connections to the repository for less common use cases.

+* BUPSTASH_TO_REPOSITORY:
+  The repository to sync items to.
+May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.

+* BUPSTASH_TO_REPOSITORY_COMMAND:
   A command to run to connect to an instance of bupstash-serve(1).
 This allows more complex connections to the repository for less common use cases.